We’re sharing stories of how other people have used Lifetise Homefinder to find their dream home.

 You watched it?

 We were certainly able to give them answers…

 Q: Where can we afford to buy a 1 or 2 bed flat in East London?

-- With a joint mortgage and a 10% deposit they can afford to spend around £280k on buying a flat.
+- With a joint mortgage and a 10% deposit they can afford to spend around £280k.

-- With this, there are some affordable 1 & 2 bed flats within their current postcode E8 (Hackney Central), though at the lower end of the quality scale.
+- There are some affordable 1 & 2 bed flats within their current postcode E8 (Hackney Central), though at the lower end of the quality scale.

 Q: When can we buy?

 In two years time (September 2021) if both use a Lifetime ISA (LISA) to save for the rest of their deposit.
 If they don’t use LISAs it could take an additional 6 months to save up.

 Q: What will our mortgage cost compared to what we currently pay for rent?

 Similar.
 They’re currently paying £900 per month in rent, based on current rates their mortgage repayments could be around £1,050 per month…so £150 per month more.
 Not bad for owning a whole flat rather than renting someone else’s room!